 With the Python language selected, you will then be met with some additional options to create an Environment.
 In this instance, you will want to select the New option, and then directly below that you will want to select the Virtualenv environment type.
 Virtual environments are a great method of keeping your system Python's interpreter separate to any individual projects you are working upon.

-That is the end of this guide on setting up the JetBrains IntelliJ IDEA IDE and configuring it to interact with your macOS operating system.
-If you have followed all the necessary steps correctly, you should have a fully functional IDE which will enable you to complete any necessary programming-based activities you will participate with on this course.
+That is the end of this guide on setting up the JetBrains IntelliJ IDEA IDE.
+If you have followed all the necessary steps correctly, you should have a fully functional IDE which will enable you to complete any necessary programming based lab activities you will participate with on this course.